leowest/Play20/documentation/manual/scalaGuide/main/validation/ScalaValidationForm.md

 ## Binding form data

-The Form object simply uses a `Rule` to bind and validate data from a request body.
+The Form object uses a `Rule` to bind and validate data from a request body :
-Here's a example:

 ```scala
 def update(id: Long) = Action(parse.urlFormEncoded) { implicit request =>